Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

-03 Stabilization from the protoptye
+03 Stabilization from the prototype
 ===